What is differential geometry: curves and surfaces

 We proved that

-if $\Delta$ lies in a graph $z=f(x,y)$ for some $(x,y,z)$-coordinate system.
-Since any point of $\Sigma$ has a neighborhood that can be covered by such a graph, applying Lemma~\ref{lem:GB-sum} as above we get that \ref{eq:GB=0} holds for any disc~$\Delta$ in~$\Sigma$. \qeds
+if $\Delta$ lies in a graph $z = f(x,y)$ for some $(x,y,z)$-coordinate system.
+Any point of $\Sigma$ has a neighborhood that can be covered by such a graph.
+Therefore, applying Lemma~\ref{lem:GB-sum} the same way as above, we get that \ref{eq:GB=0} holds for any disc~$\Delta$ in~$\Sigma$. \qeds